 Engaging the Senses: A Scientific Perspective

-Developmental Psychology: Child psychologists have long observed that young children thrive in hands-on, experiential learning environments.
-When children physically interact with three-dimensional objects, they not only learn about the object itself but also develop essential cognitive skills, such as spatial awareness, object permanence, and cause-and-effect relationships.
-Additionally, 3D learning often involves interaction with caregivers or peers, promoting social development alongside cognitive growth.
+Moreover, hands-on, experiential learning environments, as observed in developmental psychology, allow children to interact physically with three-dimensional objects.
+This interaction not only facilitates learning about the objects themselves but also aids in the development of crucial cognitive skills like spatial awareness, understanding of object permanence, and recognizing cause-and-effect relationships.
+Additionally, such 3D learning environments typically involve social interactions with caregivers or peers, furthering social development alongside cognitive growth.

 So, let’s create environments that allow children to explore, touch, feel, see, smell, and hear the world around them.
 By doing so, we ensure that they embark on a multisensory learning adventure that sets the stage for a lifetime of curiosity, discovery, and success.